sudhamsugurijala/Facial-Reconstruction/README.md

 ### Acknowledgements

-* The implementation of inpainting is mostly based on the tensorflow implementation of [inpainting_gmcnn by shepnerd](https://github.com/shepnerd/inpainting_gmcnn).
+* The implementation of inpainting is mostly based on the tensorflow implementation of [inpainting_gmcnn by shepnerd](https://github.com/shepnerd/inpainting_gmcnn) (**link to the generator model** and other requirements are specified in this same repository).
-Slight modifications were made to accomodate custom masks drawn by users.
+Slight modifications were made in the inpainting code to accomodate custom masks drawn by users.

 * The "face morph" feature is based on [FaceMorph by karanvivekbhargava](https://github.com/karanvivekbhargava/FaceMorph), modifications were made to adapt to any size of input image, and output the morphed face with a dark background.